github/rest-api-docs-md/repos/{owner}/{repo}/commits/{ref}/get.md

 Returns the contents of a single commit reference.
 You must have `read` access for the repository to use this endpoint.

+> [!NOTE]
-**Note:** If there are more than 300 files in the commit diff and the default JSON media type is requested, the response will include pagination link headers for the remaining files, up to a limit of 3000 files.
+> If there are more than 300 files in the commit diff and the default JSON media type is requested, the response will include pagination link headers for the remaining files, up to a limit of 3000 files.
 Each page contains the static commit information, and the only changes are to the file listing.

 This endpoint supports the following custom media types.
 For more information, see "[Media types](https://docs.github.com/rest/using-the-rest-api/getting-started-with-the-rest-api#media-types)."
 Pagination query parameters are not supported for these media types.